 That is why we decided to write this article.
 We wanted to make sure you know exactly what to do the first time you use your new record player, so that you do not inadvertently damage your precious vinyl record collection.

 How To Play A Turntable The Right Way

 Playing a record on your new turntable may seem simple enough, but there are a number of mistakes that many beginners tend to make.
 Mistakes that end up damaging the stylus, platter, or their vinyl records.

 Below, you’ll find basic tips that walk you through the process of setting up your turntable and playing a vinyl record the right way.
 IF you follow these tips, you will avoid damaging your player or your vinyl discs.

 The first step is lifting up the turntable’s dust cover, if it has one.
 I realize this is obvious but I want to be thorough.
 And it may not be obvious to everyone.

-Most models come equipped with a plastic dust cover that protects the platter and other components from dust, dirt, and any other type of debris that could impact performance.
+Most models come equipped with a plastic dust cover that protects the platter and other components from dust, dirt, and any other type of debris that could cause record player skipping and impact performance.
 If you own a model with a hinged cover, raise the cover to place the record on the platter, then lower it again as your record spins.

 If you have a cover that isn’t hinged, then place it somewhere until you’re done playing vinyl.
 This type of cover should not be placed on the turntable when you’re playing a record because it can damage the vinyl.